MB ChB Medicine (A100)

 |GCSE profile requirements||Profile:|

-Advanced numeracy requirement (7 or A in GCSE Maths or equivalent) and
+Advanced numeracy requirement (7 or A in GCSE Mathematics or equivalent)

 Standard literacy requirement (4 or C in GCSE English or equivalent)